5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 Similar to filetype. ext:pdf finds pdf extension files.

 ### intext
 Searches the content of the page.
 Somewhat like a plain google search.
-For example
+For example intext:"index of /".

+### allintext
+Similar to intext, but searches for all terms to be present in the text.

+###

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4NjE4MzgwMiwxNzU0NjQ1Mjk3XX0=
+eyJoaXN0b3J5IjpbMTcyMjc1NTUzNywxNzU0NjQ1Mjk3XX0=
 -->